< Home

 Sep 12, 2023

 Underwater hockey, known as Octopush in the UK, is a game played with 12 players, 6 of whom can be in play at any one time.
 The sport is played in a 25 x 15 metre pool with water 2-4 metres deep.
-Players wear large fins, a diving mask, a snorkel, and a thick glove to protect the hand from the pool bottom and the puck.
+Players wear large fins, a diving mask, a snorkel, and a thick glove to protect their hands from the pool bottom and the puck.
 The puck is made of lead and weighs about 1.5 kilograms.

 Industry guidance